Recoherence, adiabaticity, and Markovianity in Gaussian maps: Abstract

 \section{Abstract}

 Motivated by the recent discovery of situations where cosmological fluctuations recohere during inflation, we investigate the relationship between quantum recoherence (late-time purification after a transient phase of decoherence), adiabaticity, and Markovianity.
 To that end, we study a simple setup of two linearly-coupled harmonic oscillators, and compute the purity of one oscillator when the interaction is switched off.
 We find that there exists a critical value for the coupling strength below which the purity oscillates and above which it decays exponentially.
-This decay cannot be captured with perturbation theory, hence, decoherence is always a non-perturbative phenomenon.
+This decay cannot be captured by perturbation theory; hence, decoherence is always a non-perturbative phenomenon.
 When the interaction is turned off, the purity either freezes to its value prior to the turn-off, or it smoothly goes back to a value very close to one (recoherence).
 This depends on the rate at which the turn-off occurs.
 We thus develop a new adiabatic-expansion scheme and find complete recoherence at any finite order in the inverse turn-off time.
 Therefore, decoherence is always a non-adiabatic effect.
 The critical value of the turn-off time above which recoherence takes place is then expressed in terms of the other time scales of the problem.
-Finally, we show that even though the dynamics of the system is never Markovian, when decoherence takes place, it can always be interpreted as resulting from a locally Markovian process.
+Finally, we show that the dynamics of the system is never Markovian, even when decoherence takes place.
 We introduce a new measure of Markovianity dubbed the Bures velocity and use it to optimise Markovian approximations.